w3f/polkadot-wiki/docs/learn-ledger.md

 balance arrow, it will show details of your balance such as locks or reserved amounts.

 ![Account row showing empty balance](assets/ledger/ledger-balance.png)

-#### Using a Block Explorer

-You can also use a block explorer such as [Polkascan][] or [Subscan][] to check the DOT balance of your account.
-On these block explorers you can search for your account in the search box and click on it to reveal the details.
-It will show your DOT balance as well as details about your bonded or locked amounts.

 ### Sending a Transfer